Pickelhaupt/EUC-Dash-ESP32/README.md

 ## Features
 Reads BLE notifications from the electric unicycle and display data on the ESP32 display
+- Reads KS BLE notifications
+- Full and simple dashboard
+- Clock display when not connected to wheel
+- Power saving implemented, will go to sleep when wheel is disconnected and display is off.
+Not optimised when connected yet.
+Currently the battery lasts for:
+  - Around 3 days not connected
+  - Around 6 hours when continuously connected
+  - Around 1 day of standby and 4-5 hours of continuous riding
+- Wake up from accelerometer, button and double tap

 ### Data read and decoded
 - Current speed
 - Voltage